Terms and Conditions

 Exclusion of Warranties

-9. Subject to conditions 6, 7 and 8, and subject to any statutory rights including under the Australian Consumer Law, CNS gives no warranties with respect to the Goods or Services supplied to the Customer.
-All warranties are excluded except where they are expressly given in writing by CNS, or except to the extent that any implied warranty cannot be excluded by law
+25. Subject to conditions 19 to 20 inclusive and subject to any statutory rights including under the Australian Consumer Law, CNS gives no further warranties with respect to the Goods or Services supplied to the Customer.
+All further warranties are excluded except where they are expressly given in writing by CNS, or except to the extent that any implied warranty cannot be excluded by law.

 Use of Goods